Kaitlyn Lawes

 Lesley Kaitlyn Lawes (born December 16, 1988) is a Canadian curler.
 Lawes was the long time third for the Jennifer Jones team that represented Canada at the 2014 Winter Olympics where they won the gold medal.
 They were the first women's team to go through the Olympics undefeated and the first Manitoba based curling team to win at the Olympics.
 Lawes curled with John Morris in the mixed doubles event at the 2018 Winter Olympics where they won gold.
 This win made her and Morris the first Canadian curlers to win two Olympic gold medals, and Lawes was the first to win gold in two consecutive Olympics.

 Lawes was a member of the world champion team as a third at the 2018 Ford World Women's Curling Championship, where the team went through the event undefeated.
 She also won a silver medal at the 2015 World Championships.
-Lawes was a winner of the 2015 Scotties Tournament of Hearts and has had two runner-up results at the Scotties in 2011 and 2013.
+Lawes was a winner of the 2015 Scotties Tournament of Hearts and has had three runner-up results at the Scotties in 2011, 2013 and 2026.
 Lawes is a two-time Canadian junior champion (2008, 2009) and went on to win a silver and bronze medal each at the World Junior Curling Championships.

 In 2019, Lawes was named the seventh greatest Canadian curler in history in a TSN poll of broadcasters, reporters and top curlers.